oddbird/oddsite/content/jobs.rst

 - Are regularly available to check-in during US work hours, roughly 10am-4pm Central Time

-While we are specifically hiring for S experience, we’re interested in the full range of your skills and interests.
+While we are specifically hiring for JavaScript experience, we’re interested in the full range of your skills and interests.